Dhaka District: History

 During the Bangladesh Liberation War the Pakistan army arrested and killed fourteen Muktijoddhas from Dhamrai Bazar.
 A mass grave created during the war still exists in the western side of Kalampur Bazar.
 The Pak army also burnt down many houses in Konakhola, Basta, Brahmankirtha, Goalkhali and Khagail Kholamora villages of Keraniganj Upazila.

-The fall of Dhaka city to the allied forces led by Jagjit Singh Aurora on 16 December marked the surrender of the Pakistani army.
+The fall of Dhaka city to the allied forces led by Jagjit Singh Arora on 16 December marked the surrender of the Pakistani army.
 The post-independence period has seen a rapid and massive growth of the city population, attracting migrant workers from rural areas across Bangladesh.
 A real estate boom followed with urban sprawl and the development of new settlements such as Gulshan, Banani and Motijheel.

+During the Quota Reform Movement in Dhaka, students from a wide range of schools, colleges, and universities united to demand a fairer government job recruitment system.
+The protests became highly visible in front of major educational institutions, with students carrying banners, placards, and chanting slogans to draw attention to their cause.
+Schools such as Maple Leaf International School and Mastermind English Medium School became early centres of peaceful demonstration, where students organised sit-ins and small marches.
+The movement quickly spread to college campuses across the city, including Dhaka College, Notre Dame College, and others, while Dhaka University emerged as the heart of the protests.
+Students occupied central areas like the TSC (Teacher-Student Center) and Shahbagh intersections, forming human chains and holding long sit-ins that lasted for days.

+On 1 July 2026, Purbachal was incorporated into Dhaka District for administrative convenience.
+It previously straddled between Rupganj Upazila of Narayanganj District and Kaliganj Upazila of Gazipur District.